4GeeksAcademy/python-pandas-tutorial/.learn/exercises/05.6-loc-function/README.md

 ## 📝 Instructions:

+1. Use the same DataFrame variable you used in the previous exercise.
-1. Using the `loc` function, print on the terminal all pokemons with an atack of more than 80.
+2. Using the `loc` function, print on the terminal all pokemons with an attack of more than 80.

 ## Expected Result: